 Atypical antipsychotics are more selective in their dopamine blockade and also block serotonin 5-HT2 receptors.

 They are less likely to causes EPSEs and hyperprolactinaemia, but still cause the other debilitating side effects described above.

 Risperidone (depot injection)

 Aripiprazole is a partial dopamine agonist and so is less likely to cause EPSEs than the others.

-Clozapine is often used when both a typical and atypical antipsychotic have been ineffective.
-However, patients on clozapine require regular blood tests to check their neutrophil levels as clozapine can cause agranulocytosis, which is potentially life-threatening.
-6
+Clozapine is often used when both typical and atypical antipsychotics have been ineffective.
+However, patients on clozapine require regular blood tests to check their neutrophil levels as clozapine can cause agranulocytosis, which is potentially life-threatening.6

 Cognitive behavioural therapy (CBT)

 As well as the side effects from antipsychotic medications, complications of schizophrenia may include:4

 Suicide: the lifetime risk of suicide is approximately 5%